Kiratto Pri Chan

-Kiratto Pri☆Chan (キラッとプリ☆チャン, Kiratto Puri☆Chan), short for Sparkling Prism☆Channel, is a Japanese arcade game by Takara Tomy Arts.
-It is the successor to PriPara & Idol Time PriPara and the third entry in Takara Tomy's Pretty Series.
+Kiratto Pri Chan (キラッとプリ☆チャン, Kiratto Puri Chan), short for Sparkling Prism Channel, is a Japanese arcade game by Takara Tomy Arts.
+It is the successor to PriPara and Idol Time PriPara and the third entry in Takara Tomy's Pretty Series.

-An anime television series adaptation by Tatsunoko Production and DongWoo A&E began airing from April 8, 2018 to May 30, 2021.
+An anime television series adaptation by Tatsunoko Production and DongWoo A&E began airing from April 8, 2018 to May 30, 2021, It was followed by Waccha PriMagi! on October 3, 2021.

 Plot

 PriChan is a video streaming platform where idols can stream original content and perform as an idol.
-Using a special device called PriCast, they can self-produce and broadcast their own sparkling, exciting channel, and become a PriChan idol.
+Using a special device called PriCast, they can self-produce and broadcast their own channel, and become a PriChan idol.

 Season 1

 Mirai Momoyama and Emo Moegi, ordinary first-year students at Kirarigaoka Middle School, end up making their PriChan debut to succeed their selfish, arrogant classmate Anna Akagi, a renowned PriChan idol.
 Wanting to upgrade their content, they soon find a new friend who ends up being their producer, a knowledgeable straight-A student, Rinka Aoba, who joins their group as their manager.
 The three girls form an idol group called Miracle Kiratts, producing content of all types while dreaming about becoming top Pri Chan Idols.